donkadaharsha/donkadaharsha/README.md

 - 🌱 I’m currently learning **Go, React Native, Langchain and LLMs.**

-- 👯 I’m looking to collaborate on **building a highly scalable project.**
+- 👯 I’m looking to collaborate on **building a highly scalable & secure project.**

 - 👨‍💻 All of my projects are available at [github.com/donkadaharsha](github.com/donkadaharsha)